Home

 Doctors who are actually interested in the magnesium levels of their patients, and there are not many who understand the seriousness of magnesium deficiency, find this lack of a good test for magnesium levels frustrating.
 In the article ‘Noninvasive Measurement of Tissue Magnesium and Correlation With Cardiac Levels’ they echo this frustration,“The role of magnesium in the clinical setting, however, is hampered by the lack of an assay of intracellular tissue magnesium levels.”

-A Better Magnesium Test
+A Better Magnesium Level Test

 Red Blood Cell Magnesium Levels, also called 'RBC Magnesium' tests, are an improved way to get your magnesium level checked, but unfortunately it is still not extremely accurate and has it's limitations.